usaspiff/sharkey-chefs-V3/content/blog/butternut-squash-soup/index.md

 - 1 medium butternut squash, peeled and chopped into 1” cubes
 - 4 cups chicken or vegetable stock (please see stock recipe page)
 - 1 yellow onion
-- 1 small apple or pear, peeled and chopped into small cubes
+- 1 apple or pear, peeled and chopped into small cubes
 - 1 TBSP olive oil
 - Salt to taste
+- Mapple syrup to taste

 ### Instructions